ansys/pymechanical/doc/source/kil/index.rst

 Known issue and limitations
 ===========================

 Note the following known issues and limitations.
-Certain features may not be fully compatible across different versions of Mechanical and PyMechanical.
 Some features may not be fully compatible across different versions of **Mechanical** and **PyMechanical**.
 Ansys recommends that you always use the latest version of both to achieve the best results.

 ..